kanishkdhebana1/Whiteboard/README.md

 - Click the arrow icon to open tools for color and stroke width.
 - Press "Recognize" to extract text from your handwriting.
 - Press "Save" to store your drawing in internal storage.
-- Use "Undo" and "Redo" to revert or repeat actions.